 Jonaki Ray is a poet, writer and editor based in New Delhi.
 She won the 2019 Iceland Writers Retreat Alumni Award, and was nominated for both the Pushcart Prize and the Forward Prize for Best Single Poem.
 Jonaki's writing has appeared in several publications, including The Rumpus, Indian Literature, Southword Journal, Cha, and Best Indian Poetry 2018.
-Her most recent book of poetry is Lessons in Bending from Sundress Publications.
+She is the author of Lessons in Bending, and her debut collection is Firefly Memories.

 Kaemon Accho?
 Shob Thik?

 This was a refugee market once, and now, more than fifty years after they were displaced

 the red-and-white saris, the Desh magazines, the nolen gur sandesh dot

 the shops, proclaiming the Bangla majority on the pavements and the streets.